aome510/spotify-player/README.md

 - `sdl-backend`
 - `gstreamer-backend`

-User can change the audio backend when building by specifying the `--features` option.
-For example, to use `pulseaudio-backend`, run
+User can change the audio backend when building the application by specifying the `--features` option.
+For example, to build `spotify-player` with `pulseaudio-backend`, run

 ``` shell
 cargo build --release --no-default-features --features pulseaudio-backend